Learn and Plan | What type of annuity is right for me?

 What type of annuity is right for me?

-An annuity is a long-term contract between you and an insurance company where in exchange for lump-sum or periodic payments, you can receive an income stream in retirement.
-These products are specifically designed to help you address the risk of outliving your retirement savings and offer more financial security to your retirement plan.
+An annuity is a long-term contract between a person and an insurance company where in exchange for lump-sum or periodic payments, they could receive an income stream in retirement.
+These products are specifically designed to help retirees address the risk of outliving their retirement savings and offer more financial security to a retirement plan.

 No annual contribution limits